Our Sri Lankan pumpkin curry recipe

-Pumpkin was always something I turned my nose up at.
-I used to think it was pretty dull and that there were far tastier foods to enjoy – and J was the same.
-However all this changed for us when we visited Sri Lanka, we were surprised to see pumpkin curries being served all over the country.
+Pumpkin used to be something I turned my nose up at.
+I used to think it was pretty dull and that there were far tastier foods to enjoy, J was the same.
+However all this changed when we explored Sri Lanka and we were surprised to see pumpkin curries being served all over the country.
 Never ones to say no to something new we gave it a try and were immediately converted!

 Like all the curries in Sri Lanka, the pumpkin curries were beautifully seasoned and cooked to perfection.
 No matter where we ventured across this magnificent island, we never had the same thing twice.
 With all the different pumpkin curries we tried (and we tried a lot), they always tasted different.

-Some of the pumpkin curries we indluged in across Sri Lanka
+Just some of the delicious curries we tried in Sri Lanka…

 Vegan Pumpkin Curry Recipe